US STOCKS-Futures point to more gains on Wall St as inflation eases | Business

 "Today's PPI numbers for June are expected to reinforce the disinflation trends being seen rippling out through the global economy," Michael Hewson, chief market analyst at CMC Markets wrote in a note.
 "But more importantly (it will) signal that U.S. rate hikes are done, bar the move in two weeks' time."

-Initial jobless claims data for the previous week is awaited at 8:30 a.m.
+Initial jobless claims data for the previous week is also awaited at 8:30 a.m.
 ET.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)